ahmedmamdouh886/ecommerce-crud/README.md

 ## Files structure
 * app/Http/API/Controllers|Requests|Resources/*.php --> It contains the application layers such as controllers, HTTP request validation layer to validate the request payload, resources layer to format response.

 * app/services/*.php --> It's a layer for handling and isolating the business/application logic that could be resused often.
 It contains the Product price discount and user auth handlers.

 * app/Models/*.php --> It's an ORM layer to interact with database.

 * app/Repositories/*.php --> It's a layer for handling and isolating database queries.
 PLEASE note that it's Loosely Coupled, that's why I just return array from their methods (I could've used somthing like DTO layer but I haven't done that for the sake of time).

 * routes/api.php --> It contains the REST API endpoints.

-* ./docker-compose.yml --> the docker compose file.
+* docker-compose.yml --> the docker compose file.

-* ./dockerFile --> the docker file.
+* dockerFile --> the docker file.

-* ./docker/* --> Contains the docker services configurations such as nginx and volumes.
+* docker/* --> Contains the docker services configurations such as nginx and volumes.

-* ./database/migrations --> Contains DB schema.
+* database/migrations --> Contains DB schema.

-* ./database/factories --> Contains DB factories to help out loading up some data into DB.
+* database/factories --> Contains DB factories to help out loading up some data into DB.

-* ./database/seeders --> Contains Seeders files to seed some data into DB.
+* database/seeders --> Contains Seeders files to seed some data into DB.

-* ./config/product-price-discount.php --> For facilitating implementing OOP in SOLID principles.
+* config/product-price-discount.php --> For facilitating implementing OOP in SOLID principles.

-* ./app/Exceptions/Handler.php --> For global API Handling exceptions.
+* app/Exceptions/Handler.php --> For global API Handling exceptions.

+* app/Providers/AppServiceProvider.php --> For binding concrete class to its contract(interface).